Why You Need a Health Savings Account in 2019

 Our experience at Planning to Wealth is that the Health Savings Account (HSA) is one of the most underrated and underutilized tax saving vehicles available out there, and there are some unique HSA financial planning strategies that many people just don't know about.

-2. Tax-free: Withdrawals to pay qualified medical expenses, including dental, Medicare premiums, long-term care premiums, care-giving costs and vision, are tax free even in retirement.
+Tax-free: Withdrawals to pay qualified medical expenses, including dental, Medicare premiums, long-term care premiums, care-giving costs and vision, are tax free even in retirement.

-4. Unused money is yours: Unlike a flexible spending account (FSA), unused money in your HSA isn’t forfeited at the end of the year; it continues to grow tax-deferred, even if you change jobs.
+Unused money is yours: Unlike a flexible spending account (FSA), unused money in your HSA isn’t forfeited at the end of the year.
+It continues to grow tax-deferred, even if you change jobs.

 Funding Retirement with an HSA.
 If you’re over 65, you can roll HSA balances into a regular IRA and spend the funds on non-qualified health expenses without a penalty.
 However, if you do so distributions from the IRA would be taxable and balances are subject to required minimum distributions (RMDs) after 70.5.
-On the other hand, there’s always the risk that Congress changes its mind on the tax-free distribution features of HSAs, so some would advocate for using HSA balances sooner rather than later.
+There’s always the risk that Congress changes its mind on the tax-free distribution features of HSAs, so some would advocate for using HSA balances sooner rather than later.

 Evaluating Health Insurance Plans.
 While choosing the right health care plan for your family should be the main priority, and you wouldn't want to take an inferior health plan just to save money on taxes, some people may want to consider the impact of an HSA when they are evaluating their health insurance options.
-The benefit of the $6,900 deduction to a family may outweigh the additional annual costs of the HDHP, versus having no HSA deduction with the higher premiums and lower deductible costs of a non-HDHP.
+The benefit of the $6,900 deduction to a family may outweigh the additional annual deductible costs of the HDHP, versus having no HSA deduction with the higher premiums and lower deductible costs of a non-HDHP.
 In general, HDHPs work out best for health families.
 The key is to work with your CPA to evaluate each of these variables and determine the true after-tax costs.

 If your company’s benefits provider doesn’t provide an HSA option, there are a host of providers online.
 You’ll want to make sure administration fees are low, and they have a wide selection of low fee investment options.
 Some providers require you to keep a minimum amount in a low yielding savings account before they invest your funds, so look for a low threshold.
 Also, don’t underestimate the value of evaluating the features of the HSA provider, such as an easy to use website/app or tools to store receipts.